Benchmark Data and Evaluation Framework for Intent Discovery Around COVID-19 Vaccine Hesitancy: The System

-Users communicate with VIRA using either a WEB-based User Interface (UI)\footnote{\url{vaxchat.org}.
+Users communicate with \systemname using either a WEB-based User Interface (UI)\footnote{\url{vaxchat.org}.
 The UI is also embedded on the web pages of health departments, vaccine advocacy organizations, and health care facilities.} or a WhatsApp application.
-The general flow is that users enter free text expressing their questions and concerns about the vaccine, VIRA detects the intent within a pre-defined intent list, and in turn provides a suitable response, reviewed by medical experts.
-Below we describe VIRA's main components.\\
+The general flow is that users enter free text expressing their questions and concerns about the vaccine, \systemname detects the intent within a pre-defined intent list, and in turn provides a suitable response, reviewed by medical experts. \systemname supports conversations in English.
+Below we describe \systemname's main components.\\